hifarrer/AiDoctorGemini/README-mobile-chatbot-api.md

 1. Navigate to: `https://healthconsultant.ai/test-mobile-chat.html`
 2. Enter your user ID
 3. Type your message
-4. Optionally attach an image or PDF
+4. Optionally attach an image or PDF (PDF text extraction is automatic)
 5. Click "Send Message"
-6. View the AI response
+6. View the AI response with full PDF analysis

 ### Using cURL